-As the philanthropic arm of Monsanto Company, we’re focused on one goal—strengthening both farming communities and the communities where our employees live and work.
+As a philanthropic arm of Bayer, we’re focused on one goal—strengthening both farming communities and the communities where our employees live and work.
 Monsanto Fund provides funding for food and nutrition, education, and community development projects around the world.
 The Fund also supports employee programs, which include the Monsanto Fund matching gifts program and United Way of Greater St. Louis annual employee campaign.

 *Figures shown are per category, not additive